The following house rules apply. When you enter the event area you automatically agree to these house rules.

 - All games will have a playing duration of 7 minutes each way with a one minute interval at half time, including the final.

 - Extra Time.
-In all knock-out matches where the scores are equal at the end of normal playing time, extra time will be played SIX-A-SIDE.
-The first team to score during extra time wins the match (sudden death or “Golden Score”) and the match ends.
-While there is no score, extra time will be played for a maximum of 10 minutes in two periods of 5 minutes with no interval at the change of ends at half time.
-The referee will organise a coin toss at the start of extra time and the team winning the toss will decide which direction they will play or to kick-off.
-In the unlikely event that the scores are equal at the end of the extra time the referee will organise a coin-toss to decide the winner.
+In all knock-out matches where the scores are equal at the end of playing time, SIX-A-SIDE extra time will be played.
+The first team to score (try, free throw, DG or PK) during extra time wins the match (sudden death or “Golden Score”) and the match ends.
+The referee will organize a coin toss at the start of extra time and the team that wins the toss decides which direction they will play or to kick-off.
+Extra time is played in 5 minute halves, after which teams switch sides without a halftime break.

 - Substitution of players.
 During any game a maximum of five players on each side may be replaced through injury or interchange.
 Replacements are made only when the ball is dead and only with the permission of the referee.
 Replaced players may return to play only under the condition stipulated by WR laws of the game – seven-a-side variations.